A sniper is a marksman who can shoot at a target from a long distance, usually from a concealed position, and with great accuracy.

 $547,659,020

-"American Sniper" is a gripping biographical film that chronicles the extraordinary life of Chris Kyle, one of the most decorated Navy SEAL snipers in U.S. history.
-The movie draws inspiration from his memoir, "American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History."
+"American Sniper" is a powerful biographical drama that captures the remarkable journey of Chris Kyle, celebrated as one of the most skilled and decorated Navy SEAL snipers in American history.
+The film is based on his memoir, "American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History."

-Directed by Clint Eastwood, the film received critical acclaim and garnered multiple Academy Award nominations.
-It follows Chris Kyle through four harrowing tours in Iraq, where he became renowned for his precision and record of over 255 confirmed kills.
+Under the direction of Clint Eastwood, "American Sniper" earned widespread acclaim and received several Academy Award nominations.
+The story follows Kyle during his four intense deployments to Iraq, highlighting his unmatched precision and his astonishing record of over 255 confirmed kills.

 BiographyDramaWar